mapikit/meta-system-docs/docs/api-docs/functions/schema-functions/find-by-id.md

-# Delete By Id
+# Find By Id
 ### Module Info:
 ```
 moduleType: "schemaFunction",
-moduleName: "deleteById",
+moduleName: "findById",
 modulePackage: <schemaName>
 ```
 ***Note:*** every schema function expects `modulePackage` to be the name of the schema it refers to.

 ## Description
-The `deleteById` schema function receives a single input (`id`) and deletes the entity associated with the given id, then it returns the deleted entity.
-Do note that, since ids are unique this function always deletes a single entity.
+The `findById` schema function receives a single input (`id`) and finds the entity with the given id.
+Do note that, since ids are unique this function always return a single entity.

 ## Recommended Interface
 ### Inputs